kyleiwaniec/w205Project/postgres/readme.md

 \c twitter
 ```

-run the sql to create tables:
+Run the sql to create tables.
+This will overwite any tables and data!

 ```
-\i twitter.sql
+\i /data/w205Project/postgres/twitter.sql
 ```